sensible-hq/sensible-docs/readme-sync/v0/welcome/00 - draft-overview.md

 4. **Monitor** **and review** -  Monitor real-time extraction metrics, for example document volume, validations, and percent of non-null extracted fields, using the [metrics](doc:metrics) dashboard.
 Write rules to automatically flag extractions that contain errors for manual review and correction in the Sensible app's [review][doc:human-review] UI.

-For more information, see Devops platform overview/draft-devops-platform-overview TODO link

 ## Learn more